When I Stopped Loving You

 "We like you way more than her.
 I wish you were my mommy instead!"

 She was four years old.
-And every word out of her mouth was a knife.
+Yet every word from her small mouth landed like a knife.

 "Ella.
 That's enough."

 His voice was flat, detached.
-And then he said nothing else.
+Then he said nothing else.

-That silence was worse than anything he could've said.
+That silence was worse than anything he could have said.

 Alice let out a bitter laugh.
 A dull ache spread through her chest.